 If you have cats, make it a habit to check your engine bay before you start your vehicle in the morning.
 Cats will often climb into a warm car during the winter months to stay cozy near the engine.

 Like humans, many animals experience dry, itchy skin during the winter months.
 The difference is that it’s less noticeable to human eyes because the fur is in the way.
 Consider adding a coat-support supplement to your pet’s food to give them the fatty acids and nourishment they need for proper skin health.
 You can also use natural, animal-friendly moisturizers— coconut oil and shea butter, for example— to spot treat any dry, cracked skin.
+When it comes time to give your dog (or other pet) a bath, make sure to consider the ingredients to ensure their skin is cared for.
+We always recommend checking out dog shampoo guides and doing thorough research before purchasing!

 Try to keep your pet off the ice, both in bodies of water and your yard.
 An older dog can seriously hurt their hips by slipping on the ice, especially if they’re running.
 Seemingly frozen lakes and ponds pose a drowning hazard— if it’s not safe for humans, it’s not safe for pets.